brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

     <Logger object at 0x7f0ff5e7c080>

-Subsequent calls to ``instance()`` simply return the singleton without repeating the initialization step, exactly as the Gang of Four intended:
+Subsequent calls to ``instance()`` simply return the singleton without repeating the initialization step
+(note that “Creating new instance” is never printed again), exactly as the Gang of Four intended:

 .. testcode::